 Plant roots

-It's common for cracks in the rock to accumulate soil as leaf litter and other detritus accumulates and degrades into soil.
-Plant and tree roots penetrate the cracks seeking moisture and nutrients.
-As the roots grow, they can physically force the rock apart, widening the crack.
-Some plant roots also produce acids that can eat away at the rock surface, again providing nutrients to the plants.
+Cracks in rocks tend to trap soil as leaf litter and other organic matter break down into soil.
+Plant and tree roots often seek moisture and nutrients, penetrating these cracks.
+As the roots grow, they can exert pressure that widens the cracks.
+Additionally, some roots release acids that gradually dissolve the rock surface, providing essential nutrients to the plants.

 Microbial activity